 This prospectus supplement and the accompanying prospectus relate to the offer and sale by us of up to 10,000,000 shares of our common stock, and up to an additional 1,500,000 shares if the underwriters exercise their over-allotment option.
 You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
-Neither we nor the underwriters have authorized anyone to provide you with information different from that contained or incorporated by reference in this prospectus supplements.
+Neither we nor the underwriters have authorized anyone to provide you with information different from that contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
 We are offering to sell the shares of common stock, and are seeking offers to buy the shares of common stock, only in jurisdictions where offers and sales are permitted.
-The information contained or incorporated by reference in this prospectus supplement, or the documents incorporated by reference, regardless of the time of delivery of this prospectus supplement and the accompanying prospectus or any sales of the shares of common stock.
+The information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus is accurate only as of the date of this prospectus supplement, or the documents incorporated by reference, regardless of the time of delivery of this prospectus supplement and the accompanying prospectus or any sales of the shares of common stock.

 In this prospectus supplement and the accompanying prospectus, unless otherwise indicated, "Lexicon," "Lexicon Genetics," "we," "us" and "our" refer to Lexicon Genetics Incorporated and its subsidiary, Lexicon Pharmaceuticals (New Jersey), Inc. We own or have rights to trademarks or trade names that we use in connection with the operation of our business.
-The Lexicon name and logo, LexVision(R) and OmniBank(R) are registered trademarks and Genome5000(TM) is a trademark of Lexicon Genetics Incorporated.
+The Lexicon name and logo,

+LexVision(R) and OmniBank(R) are registered trademarks and Genome5000(TM) is a trademark of Lexicon Genetics Incorporated.
 This prospectus supplement and the accompanying prospectus also include trademarks owned by other persons.